 - Garnish with freshly chopped cilantro.

-1 cup of mango barberry chutney should remain from the recipe.
+About 1 cup of Mango Chutney should remain from the recipe.
 Jar it up and store in the fridge up to a month.
-Use it in sandwiches, meat pies and alongside of charcuterie.
+Use it in sandwiches, meat pies and alongside charcuterie.